When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Introduction

-Most existing works, including some of the aforementioned ones, analyze EG by assuming some structure on the objectives, such as (strong) monotonicity or Lipschitzness \parencite{solodov1999hybrid, tseng1995linear, ryu2019ode}.
-Such assumptions, in the context of differentiable games, subsequently confine the distribution of the eigenvalues of the game Jacobian.
-For instance, the strong monotonicity and Lipschitzness assumption translates to the game Jacobians with their eigenvalues in the intersection between a circle and a half plane \parencite{azizian2020accelerating}.
-However, such assumptions rarely hold in applications such as training GANs \parencite{Goodfellow2014generative}, which is often an empirical motivation to study differentiable games and convergent algorithms therein, including EG. Thus, a significant gap between theory and practice has emerged.
+Most existing works, including those mentioned earlier, analyze EG and relevant algorithms by assuming some structure on the objectives, such as (strong) monotonicity or Lipschitzness \citep{solodov1999hybrid, tseng1995linear, daskalakis2018limit, ryu2019ode, azizian2020tight}.
+Such assumptions, in the context of differentiable games, confine the distribution of the eigenvalues of the game Jacobian; for instance, strong monotonicity implies a lower bound on the real part of the eigenvalues, and the Lipschitz assumption implies an upper bound on the magnitude of the eigenvalues of the Jacobian.

-In this work, we take a different approach, and analyze the momentum extragradient method (EGM) through the lens of (residual) polynomials, inspired by recent works that take a similar approach to analyze (single-objective) optimization algorithms \parencite{lacotte2020optimal, pedregosa_acceleration_2020, scieur2020universal, goujaud2022super}.
-Such approach enables us to consider a setting with a linear vector field where the distribution of the eigenvalues of the game Jacobian has a \emph{cross-shape}, as illustrated in Figure~\ref{fig:spectrum-model}, and empirically observed in \textcite{Berard2020A} in training GANs.

-Our contributions can be summarized as follows: \begin{itemize} [leftmargin=*] \item We derive the residual polynomials of EGM, and identify its three different modes of convergence depending on the hyperparameter setup, that can be applied to different eigenvalue structures of the game Jacobian (c.f., Theorem~\ref{thm:three-modes}). \item We then focus on the case where the eigenvalues of the game Jacobian have a \emph{cross-shaped} structure, and derive the (asymptotic) accelerated convergence rate of EGM, as well as its optimal hyperparameters for the considered class of games (c.f., Theorem~\ref{thm:optim-params} and Corollary~\ref{cor:optim-params-simp}). \item We compare the convergence rate with other first order methods including the gradient method (GD), the momentum gradient method (GDM), and the extragradient method (EG).
-For the class of games we consider with the cross-shaped eigenvalue structure, we show that none of the aformentioned methods (asymptotically) converge at an accelerated rate (c.f., Remarks~\ref{rmk:gd-eg-rate} and \ref{rmk:gdm-no-acceleration}). \end{itemize}
+Building upon the limitations of prior assumptions, \citet{azizian2020accelerating} showed that the key factor for effectively analyzing game dynamics lies in the spectrum of the Jacobian on the complex plane.
+Through a polynomial-based analysis, they demonstrated that first-order methods can sometimes achieve faster rates using momentum.
+This is achieved by replacing the smoothness and monotonicity assumptions with more precise assumptions on the distribution of the Jacobian eigenvalues, represented by simple shapes like ellipses or line segments.
+Notably, \cite{azizian2020accelerating} proved that for bilinear games, the extragradient method with momentum achieves an accelerated convergence rate.